ki4jgt/Book-of-the-Damned/README.md

 ## The Apple Orchard (Punch to the Face)

 A tornado tore through an apple orchard, ripping every tree from the ground.
 And year after year, the townsfolk were vexed over why it had happened.

+---

+Truth has neither will, nor intent.
+It just is.
+It is all things,
+And nothing.

 ## The Listening Chimp